go-vikunja/vikunja/docs/content/doc/development/notifications.md

 # Notifications

-Vikunjs provides a simple abstraction to send notifications per mail and in the database.
+Vikunja provides a simple abstraction to send notifications per mail and in the database.

 {{< table_of_contents >}}